Living In London: Is It Worth The Cost?

 Areas that are improving are Brixton, Wembley, and Camden, as they become increasingly popular with young people and gradually become more gentrified.
 There will be certain parts within these areas that would be better avoided.

 As a general rule of thumb, living in London’s large council estates is not a good idea as they tend to be further away from transport links.
 On this note, research the links available to you to get around the city.
-The further you get away from the city centre, the less connected you will be – especially areas further east and further south.
+The further you get away from the city center, the less connected you will be – especially in areas further east and further south.

 Final thoughts on living in London

-One of the most famous quotes about life in London comes from Samuel Johnson, and goes like this:
+One of the most famous quotes about life in London comes from Samuel Johnson and goes like this:

 Why, Sir, you find no man, at all intellectual, who is willing to leave London.
 No, Sir, when a man is tired of London, he is tired of life; for there is in London all that life can afford